louxi11/activity_recognition/README.md

     parseAllCAD120

-This Matlab script will parse the data and then convert the data into the format that is required by Struct^SVM.
+This Matlab script will parse the data and then convert the data into the format that is required by SVM^Struct.
 The data is stored into the file `CAD120.mat`.

 To see a list of the generated data, run